Toemazz/VideoStabilization/README.md

 # VideoStabilization

 ## Description
-Reduces distracting vibrations from videos by smoothing the transition between frames
+Reduces distracting vibrations from videos by smoothing the transition between frames in a video

 ## How it Works
 1. Find the transformation from frame[i-1] to frame[i] using optical flow for all frames in the video.
 The transformation consists of three parameters: